 “At our middle school, we initially didn’t see the level of growth we wanted to see, so we made one key change to motivate students to work harder.
 We allowed them to exit Fast ForWord when they met specific criteria,” said Woodrum.

-As part of this change, when students reach Fast ForWord Reading Level 5 and score at grade level or higher on their RPI assessment, they can exit the program and return to their regular class schedule.
+As part of this change, when students reach the final Fast ForWord Reading component and score at grade level or higher on their RPI assessment, they can exit the program and return to their regular class schedule.
 Students know that they also have to stay at grade level or above on the NWEA MAP assessments and the state assessment, or they will be returned to the intervention program.

 “Huge” gains on NWEA MAP interim assessments in grades 6–8

 Students have also achieved gains on the NWEA MAP interim assessments in reading.
 “Making even small improvements in the RIT score from fall to winter is huge for middle school students.
 More than half of students participating in the Fast ForWord program achieved their expected growth target for the entire year by the winter.
 And nearly one-third of students made two or more years of growth in that time,” said Woodrum.